mvrahden/reinforce-js/examples/dqn-solver.md

 ## State-Action-Reward Scheme

 The solver provides primarily two methods.
 The `decide`-method allows for the decision making and the `learn`-method enables the adaptive learning of the solver.
-To decide upon an action the solver needs a vector (`s: Array<number>`) of current observations (states) an returns the **index** of the action (`a: number`) to be executed.
+To decide upon an action the solver needs a vector (`s: Array<number>`) of current observations (states) and it returns the **index** of the action (`a: number`) to be executed.
 After the action was executed the solver takes an integer reward (`r: number`) to `learn` from the effectivity of the action.

 The appended scheme gives a brief overview of the concept of the solver.
 As seen, the `DQNSolver` is constructed with a set of hyperparameters defined via `DQNOpt` and the description of the environment defined by `DQNEnv`.
 The solver is then enabled to make decisions based on a set of observations (**s**).
 The decision making can then be influenced by providing a reward value.